gomorpheus/morpheus-docs/release_notes/current.rst

 :API & CLI: - Fixed an issue that could cause port parameters not to be set when specified for Docker-based Node Types in |morpheus| API and CLI. :superscript:`5.5.1`
 :Ansible: - Improved handling of validation when Ansible Tasks or Jobs are run against Instances that can no longer be found. :superscript:`5.5.1`
 :Archives: - Fixed an issue that could arise when uploading a second file to an Azure backed Archive with the same name as an existing file. :superscript:`5.5.1`
-:Azure: - Fixed an issue that could prevent Azure provisioning under specific scenarios if a stored credential set was used to authenticate the Cloud integration. :superscript:`5.5.1`
 :Buckets: - There is no longer a pipe character ("|") superimposed over the bucket name on a bucket detail page. :superscript:`5.5.1`
 :Costing: - Additional work has been done on Azure costing to add further reduction in duplicated invoice line items. :superscript:`5.5.1`
 :Distributed Worker: - Fixed issue with image uploads using morpheus worker hitting Socket Buffer limit.